T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - Power consumption - Current system power drain level.
 This indicator will only works if "ESID sensors" enabled at "Settings".

 You can use "Minimal value" slider to define zone of no reaction - for example, for temperature it's nice to set it to the room temperature - only heat above it will change colour.
-"Gauge" checkbox changes behaviour for groups only.
+"Gauge" check box changes behavior for groups only.
 If Gauge on, all lights in group works as a level indicator (100% colour below indicator value, 0% colour above indicator value, mixed in between.

 "Event" - Light switches between colours if system event occurs:
 - Disk activity - Switch light every disk activity event (HDD IDLE above zero).